-- The radius of stamp and width of groove must be greater as the steel gets stronger and harder.
+- The radius of the stamp and width of the groove must be greater as the steel gets stronger and harder.

 Surface of the plate

-If the plate is damaged or rusted, flexibility significantly decrease.
+If the plate is damaged or rusted, flexibility significantly decreases.
 These defects must be corrected before bending operation.
-Operator of the bending machine must perform bending at intervals to prevent occurrence of cracking in steel.
-Work piece breaks in bending direction if existing cracks continue to grow.
+Operators of the bending machine must perform bending at intervals to prevent the occurrence of cracking in steel.
+Workpiece breaks in bending direction if existing cracks continue to grow.

 Radius of stamp

-Stamp radius of Hardox 450/500 steels must be 4 times of plate thickness.
-In order to prevent damaging the punch, tools used for bending must be in same hardness values or higher.
+Stamp radius of Hardox 450/500 sheets of steel must be 4 times of plate thickness.
+In order to prevent damaging the punch, tools used for bending must be in the same hardness values or higher.

-Hardox 500 steels which are relatively harder have a spring back ratio between 12-20% while this number for Hardox 450 which are softer in comparison with Hardox 500/600 is between 11-18%.
-In the guidance of these data, material has to be bent more than desired radius by considering the spring back effect.
-Simulation of the edge of metal plate is possible with Tosec.
-By using it, optimum depth of bending in stamp is achieved with convenience.
+Hardox 500 plates of steel which are relatively harder have a spring back ratio between 12-20% while this number for Hardox 450 which is softer in comparison with Hardox 500/600 is between 11-18%.
+In the guidance of these data, the material has to be bent more than the desired radius by considering the spring-back effect.
+Simulation of the edge of the metal plate is possible with Tosec.
+By using it, the optimum depth of bending in the stamp is achieved with convenience.

 Machining of Hardox

-Machining of Hardox steels is done by using high speed steel tools and metal drills with high hardness.
-Tools are selected according to machine technology available.
-Strong vibrational movements may occur during milling and drilling, due to toughness of material.
-Possible damage threat on tools, work piece or the machine therefore cannot be ignored.
+Machining of Hardox steels is done by using high-speed steel tools and metal drills with high hardness.
+Tools are selected according to the machine technology available.
+Strong vibrational movements may occur during milling and drilling, due to the toughness of the material.
+Possible damage threats on tools, workpieces, or the machine therefore cannot be ignored.
 Reducing vibrations is crucial in the machining of Hardox steels properly.
 Following preventive actions should be done to overcome this problem:

 - Small gap between drill and tool holder.